 Holistic Treatment & Zoloft Detox

 If you’ve never been to drug rehab, there are a few things you can anticipate.
-Firstly, during recovery, clients attend educational lectures about the illness of addiction, work the 12 steps (or similar recovery program), learn and execute relapse prevention strategies; attend group and individual counseling.
+Firstly, during recovery, clients attend educational lectures about the illness of addiction, work the 12 steps (or similar recovery program), learn and execute relapse prevention strategies, and attend group and individual counseling.
 Then, gain fundamental life skills while adhering to a structured daily schedule.

 Above all, drug and alcohol rehab is intended to assist clients in getting down to the root causes of their addiction and learning how to maintain a lifestyle of sobriety on their own.